Menu-D/LearnOpenGL-/README.md

 This repository is a collection of my experiments and practice projects while learning **OpenGL**.
 The goal is to understand the fundamentals of computer graphics, rendering pipelines, and modern OpenGL techniques step by step.
+Any work that I do related to OpenGL it will be in this repository except actual projects.